openstack/nova/doc/source/contributor/policies.rst

 spent on your patch by reviewing other patches.
 If no one does this, the review team (cores and otherwise) become spread too thin.

-For review guidelines see: https://docs.openstack.org/infra/manual/developers.html#peer-review
+For review guidelines see: :doc:`code-review`

 Reverts for Retrospective Vetos
 ===============================